Prasiolite State - part I - Unstoppable Force

 Prasiolite takes the inspiration from the name of green crystals which form inside the gas cavity of lavas.
-The exterior hard shells were able to protect the enclosed interior from the intervention of physical environment.
-However, the intangible forces called heat was able to penetrate through the rock and create a reaction which forms the magnificent colored crystals that are all unique across the crystal-bearing rocks.
+The exterior hard shells were able to protect the enclosed interior from the intervention of the physical environment.
+However, the intangible forces called heat was able to penetrate through the rock and create a reaction, which forms the magnificent colored crystals that are all unique across the crystal-bearing rocks.

 The project aims to explore the environment readings in numbers to assist in finding the disparity in design experience which may have an essential value on the future of architecture.
-As well as to implement and utilize technology in design and construction like capturing sensor value, integrate computer-aided design technique and using digital fabrication in manufacturing production.
-All of which assists one another to create a fresh and smart design system in modern Architecture.
+As well as to implement and utilize technology in design and construction like capturing sensor value, integrate computer-aided design techniques, and using digital fabrication in manufacturing production.
+All of which assist one another to create a fresh and smart design system in modern Architecture.

 Site wind flows analysis; Intensity and directions by altitude

 The intensive force analysis shows carbon monoxide intensity, ambient noises, heat radiation, temperature, humidity level, and wind intensity in the Sathorn region of Bangkok, which is among the most extreme bottleneck part of the city.